What Is a Brazilian Wax? Cost, Aftercare, and More

 Going to get a fresh wax regularly won't just help with regrowth — it'll lower the pain, too.
 "Once your hair growth is in a pattern, it will be easier to remove, but if you're not maintaining your waxes, it could be more uncomfortable," Grupenmager says.

-Bikini and Brazilian Wax Aftercare
+Brazilian Wax Aftercare

 Once your appointment is over, the important step of aftercare begins.
 Taking care of your skin after waxing will help ensure you don't get ingrown hairs or razor bumps.
 It's best to wear breathable, soft cotton underwear to your appointment to make the trip home more comfortable.
 Once you do get home, Grupenmager recommends you "apply a cold pack to the area to reduce inflammation.
 Then, apply a soothing moisturizer where possible."